LTU-Actor/Core/README.md

 - In the loop, the heartbeat function is called to notify the webpage that it is still running.
 - `pub_latlong` is a function bound into the Lua state by the router.
-It published to a subscriber that is known to communicate with the Route-Waypoint node.
+It publishs to a subscriber that is known to communicate with the Route-Waypoint node.
 This publisher is created on the first call to this function.
 - the `info_*` functions display status information to the webpage.
 In this